Jack Lively (political scientist)

 John Frederick Lively (15 June 1930 – 27 October 1998) was emeritus professor of politics at the University of Warwick.
 He is known for his influential study of democracy (1975).

 Early life and family

-Jack Lively was born in Newcastle on 15 June 1930.
+Jack Lively was born in Newcastle upon Tyne on 15 June 1930.
 He was educated at the Royal Grammar School, Newcastle, and then St John's College, Cambridge.

 He was married to the novelist Penelope Lively.

 Career

 Lively was professor of politics at the University of Warwick for 14 years.
 He was a specialist on utilitarianism and wrote an influential study of democracy.

 Death

 Lively died in London on 27 October 1998.